 - Seizures, or history of or

-- Stomach or bowel problems (eg, bowel blockage, peptic ulcer, ulcerative colitis) or
+- Stomach or bowel problems (eg, peptic ulcer, ulcerative colitis) or

 Measure the oral liquid with a marked measuring spoon, oral syringe, or medicine cup.
 The average household teaspoon may not hold the right amount of liquid.

 This medicine should come with a Medication Guide.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.